 Violent storm burst destroys 10% of Champagne crop

-A freak hail storm which hit part of the Champagne area at around 5.30pm last Sunday evening (July 2, 2000) has caused extensive damage to over 3,000 hectares of prime vineyard, around 10% of the total appellation.
 In a short but devastating burst which lasted less than half an hour, hailstones the size of ice cubes beat a path along the Marne Valley from Chateau Thierry in the west through to beyond Ay in the east.
 The storm then turned north, crossing the Montagne de Reims and wreaked havoc in villages including Trepail, Verzy, Verzenay, Mailly, Ludes, Rilly-le Montagne and Chigny-les-Roses, where most of the appellation's top-rated Pinot Noir is planted.

 It is still too early to accurately assess the extent of the damage.
 Champagne's governing body - the Comite Interprofessionnel du Vin de Champagne (CIVC) - at first believed that of the 3,000 hectares effected in some way, only 1,000 hectares of grapes were completely lost.
 "But," says Daniel Lorson, CIVC's director of communications, "two days later this figure was revised upwards to 1,500 hectares."

 "The storm followed the River Marne from Chateau Thierry to Tours-sur-Marne," says Lorson.
 "Other places badly hit are the villages north of the Montagne de Reims.
 Some plots are totally destroyed, in the worst cases the vineyards won't produce any grapes this year and because of damage to the vine, the 2001 vintage will suffer as well."